tkmharris/tkmharris.github.io/books.md

 15. **The Assembly of the Severed Head**, Hugh Lupton.
 A wonderful re-telling of the Mabinogion, the earliest remnants of pre-Christian Welsh folklore, integrating the oral and written traditions.

+16. **Craze: gin and debauchery in an age of reason**, Jessica Warner.
+Interesting but rather repetitive.

+17. **Drive Your Plow Over the Bones of the Dead**, Olga Tokarczuk. &dagger; (Polish)
+Really good writing.
+EU-funded too.

+18. **The Death of Ivan Ilych and other stories**, Leo Tolstoy. &dagger; (Russian)
+Excellent, obviously.

+19. **Brilliant, Brilliant, Brilliant Brilliant Brilliant.**, Joel Golby.
+Uneven.
+A couple of good essays but mostly extended *Vice* pieces.
+"Post-lad" gets tiresome really quickly.

+20. **The Trial**, Franz Kafka. &dagger; (German)
+Like everyone else, I didn't get Kafka at all until I turned thirty.

 ### <a name="2018"></a>2018